SmithSamuelM/Papers/whitepapers/kram.md

 ##### Cache-type Value

-Each value in the cache-type database is the set the window size parameters as a tuple of the following form:
+Each value in the cache-type database is a set of window size parameters as a tuple of the following form:
 `(d, sl, ll, xl, psl, pll, pxl)` where:
 `d` is the network time server clock drift/skew in milliseconds.
 `sl` is the short lag in milliseconds used for cache windows of attached-seal-reference or attached-signature-single-key authenticated messages.
 A short lag is required because there is no need to wait for additional signatures to be collected.
 Typically, the `sl` is at most a multiple of the network latency, no more than a few seconds.
 `ll` is the long lag in milliseconds used for cache windows of attached-signature-multi-key authenticated messages.
 A long lag is required to collect signatures from multiple signers for multi-key-authenticated messages.
 The value of `ll` may be much greater than or equal to  `sl`.
 Typically, it is some multiple of `sl`.
 It may be minutes, hours, days, or weeks.
 `xl` is the exchange lag used for the cache window size of exchange transactions that include all exchange messages with the same exchange ID.
 The exchange lag is requried to allow extra time for all messages in an exchange transaction.
 Messages without an exchange ID are not considered part of a transaction; this includes `exn` messages with an empty `x` field, so they are not included in the exchange transaction window cache.
 The value of `xl` must be greater than or equal to `ll`.
 Typically, `xl` would be some multiple of `ll`.
 `psl` is the prune short lag in milliseconds used as the prune cache window size of attached-seal-reference or attached-signature-single-key authenticated messages.
-The value of `psl` must be greater than or equal to `sl`
+The value of `psl` must be greater than or equal to `sl`.
+Typically, `psl` is equal to `sl`.
+The only case where `psl` must be greater then `sl` is when `sl` must be increased such that it might expose a gap replay or first-play attack (see the section below on dynamic configuration of window size parameters).
 `pll` is the prune long lag in milliseconds used as the prune cache windows size of attached-signature-multi-key authenticated messages.
 The value of `pll` must be greater than or equal to `ll`.
+Typically, `pll` is equal to `ll`.
+The only case where `pll` must be greater than `ll` is when `ll` must be increased such that it might expose a gap replay or first-play attack (see the section below on dynamic configuration of window size parameters).
 `pxl` is the prune exchange lag in milliseconds used as the prune cache window size exchange transactions that include all exchange messages with the same exchange ID.
 The value of `pxl` must be greater than or equal to `xl`.
+Typically, `pxl` is equal to `xl`.
+The only case where `pxl` must be greater than `xl` is when `xl` must be increased such that it might expose a gap replay or first-play attack (see the section below on dynamic configuration of window size parameters).

 The following constraints must be satisfied:
 `0 <= d`